smeenka/esp32/lolin32/readme.md

 The content of the lolin32 directory should be uploaded to a device.

-This can be done for example with filemanager konquerer on ubuntu, and the lolin32 board running the ftpserver.
+This can be done for example with filemanager krusader on ubuntu, and the lolin32 board running the ftpserver.

 ## main.py